⏳ Time

 🪞 Echoes of the Self

-As we live and make choices, each decision leaves behind a version of ourselves — not merely as memory, but as an ongoing existence within that moment.
+Each choice, perception, or relation leaves behind a complete version of the self — not merely as memory, but as an ontologically real frame.

 🌌 Predetermination and Freedom